mvolkmann/blog/src/smalltalk/43-startup-scripts.md

 - Open a terminal window.
 - `cd` to the directory containing this script.
 - Enter `./cuis` to launch the VM in your preferred starting state.

+## When To Use

+Startup scripts like the one described above are useful when a new image version is released.
+They enable restoring your preferred environment setup using a new image.
+Once this is done, it's a good idea to open the World menu and select "Save Image as..." to save the image under a new name.

+Starting future sessions using the saved image will be much faster than starting the base image using your startup script.
+The reason is that the saved image will already contain all the packages installed by the startup script.
+Loading packages during startup is relative time consuming.